 All my quilting is done on a Gammill Statler longarm machine, with a 14 foot table.
 The Statler Sticher offers state of the art stitch and precision.
 I currently have over 250 quilting patterns and designs to choose from, and I am continually adding new designs to my collection.

-After I’ve quilted your quilt, and with your approval – I would like to post pictures of your beautiful and completed quilt.
+After I’ve quilted your quilt – I would like to post pictures of your beautiful and completed quilt.
 Please let me know if you would like to have your quilt featured for everyone to see.